JofArnold/convert-react-to-json/README.md

 Converts simple stateless React components to a JSON representation.

-A typical use case might be where you need to define some tree in a CMS which are then rendered on a client using some pre-defined components
+A typical use case might be where you need to define some tree in a CMS in JSON which is then rendered on a client using some pre-defined components

 ![](./docs/example.png)